AI-and-Blockchain/F22_FlexSwarm/README.md

 ## TODO
 1. AI Component:
-    * Create a custom loss function to minimize false positives
+    * Create a custom loss function to minimize false positives -- F1 score loss function has a gradient optimization problem.
+We might implement soft f1 if we have time, but we currently only use f1 score as an evaluation metric
-    * Document simulation and testing details
+    * Document simulation and testing details (finished)
+    * Create build_model function
+    * Run simulation

 2. Federated Learning:
     * Implement asynchronous model parameters (at least, list of numbers and strings) sharing